willamjonathan/Using-Machine-Learning-to-Analyse-the-Effect-of-Antiretroviral-therapy-ART-on-People-with-HIV/DataCleaning/DataCleaning3/README.md

 <h1>Details :</h1><br>
 <u>The file named: data.csv<br><u>
-It contains the data that I took from who.int and will be cleaned later on.<br>
+It contains the data that I took from who.int and will be cleaned later on (on the reference).<br>
 <u>The file named: DataCleaning_HIV_allyear.ipynb<br></u>
 It contains the code and process regarding how I cleaned the data.<br>
 <u>The file named: HIV-overyear-cleaned.csv<br></u>